Robert Miskimon

-Robert Miskimon (born 1943) is an author, journalist and poet whose fiction has received favorable reviews in The Midwest Book Review, the Monterey Peninsula Herald and the San Francisco Review of Books.
+Robert Miskimon (1943-2022) is an author, journalist and poet whose fiction has received favorable reviews in The Midwest Book Review, the Monterey Peninsula Herald and the San Francisco Review of Books.
 His published fiction includes A Wind Is Rising, Plastic Jesus, What Death Can Touch, Skagit, Shenandoah and La Posada, Other Stories and Poems.
 Fictional themes include environmental and political struggles, man's search for a spiritual home and the artist's journey toward truth and awareness.

 Personal life

-He was born in Richmond, Virginia and lives on Vashon Island, Washington.
+He was born in Richmond, Virginia and lived on Vashon Island, Washington.

 Written work

 Novels

 Miskimon was part of a movement in San Francisco to establish an alternative book publishing outlet for West Coast authors in the 1970s with publication of his first novel, A Wind Is Rising, in 1976 by Anthelion Press of San Francisco.
 It is the story of a small community on the California coast that galvanizes to defeat a huge commercial development proposed by out-of-state interests.

 In a 1976 review of A Wind Is Rising, the Monterey Peninsula Herald said "the novel is well-constructed [and] should appeal to the general reader, but particularly to Peninsulans because of the transparency of the author's disguise of several Carmel residents."
 The San Francisco Review of Books said "confrontations between the Carmelites and their adversaries make for some powerful dramatic moments.
 There are some interesting ruminations, too, about the connection between the identity of one's community and one's self."

 Plastic Jesus (Barnes & Noble/iUniverse, 2000) depicts the artistic and spiritual crisis of a writer as he drives from the West Coast to the East Coast; the picaresque novel includes numerous encounters with locals that help refine his sensibilities.
 What Death Can Touch (Random House/Xlibris, 2000) is the story of the death of a young child and its effects on immediate family, friends and community.
 La Posada, Other Stories and Poems (Random House/Xlibnris, 2001) is a collection of short stories that offers a taste of life out of the mainstream of America.
 Skagit (Barnes & Noble/iUniverse, 2002) is the story of residents of the fictional Skagit Island in Puget Sound who, despite their many differences and idiosyncrasies, unite to crush a proposed bridge from their island to the mainland.